wloderhose/TableViewScrollAndSelect/README.md

 ## Current Limitations

-* Though a great deal of testing and debugging took place during development, there are currently no actual tests written for the CocoaPod.
+* Though a great deal of testing and debugging took place during development, there are currently no tests written for the CocoaPod.

 * As mentioned earlier, your `UITableView` must have a superview.
 This can be tedious to set up properly if you are not using a `UINavigationController`.